About EGSH

 Service Charges and Community Fees

 RERA's Service Charge Index sets the annual maintenance cost per square foot for each registered development.
 High service charges reduce net rental yield and affect the income-capitalised value of investment properties.
-Buyers and valuers account for service charges as part of the total cost of ownership: a unit with equivalent gross yield but materially higher service charges will produce a lower net yield, and this is reflected in an income-approach valuation.
+A unit with equivalent gross yield but materially higher service charges produces a lower net yield, and this is reflected in an income-approach valuation.

 Related Government Services